We deliver scalable and robust GMP-compliant purification processes for recombinant proteins.

 Our expertise in downstream processing allows us to develop improved or completely novel purification processes.
 Hereto, we typically adhere to Design of Experiments (DoE) and Quality by Design (QbD) tools to efficiently anchor purification steps and monitor the key process parameters for scale-up.

 We are well-equipped to perform high-throughput screenings.
-We use a wide range of diverse clarification filters and chromatography resins, depending on the molecule of interest, with a variety of properties being exploited, such as affinity, pseudo affinity, ion-exchange, hydrophobic interaction, size-exclusion or mixed mode to quickly asses rapid clarification, binding and elution properties of the protein of interest.
-In addition, TFF flat screen or hollow fiber membranes for ultrafiltration/diafiltration (UF/DF), enzymatic treatments for DNA digestion, nanofiltration for viral clearance and sterile filtrations have been performed with high efficiency.
+Depending on the molecule of interest we use a wide range of diverse clarification filters and chromatography resins. , Using these, we can assess a variety of properties , such as affinity, pseudo affinity, ion-exchange, hydrophobic interaction, size-exclusion or mixed mode, to quickly test rapid clarification, binding and elution properties of the protein of interest.
+In addition, we have developed various processes including TFF flat screens or hollow fiber membranes for ultrafiltration/diafiltration (UF/DF), enzymatic treatments for DNA digestion, nanofiltration for viral clearance and sterile filtrations.

 Using the ÄKTA™ pilot systems we scale up the chromatography process to confirm the scalability of the designed process and producing for instance 50 g of the protein of interest per batch.
 The material generated is suitable for further characterization and/or toxicology studies.
 Finally, a UF/DF process step is designed to concentrate, diafiltrate and formulate the intermediate and/or the final product.
 Alternatively, formulation is performed using desalting chromatography.